sagemath/trac_to_gh/Issue 7691.md

 # Issue 7691: Expect interfaces should not timeout

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7691

 Original creator: was